Ballenas Islands

-The Ballenas Islands are a pair of islands located in the Strait of Georgia off the coast of British Columbia, Canada.
+The Ballenas Islands are a pair of islands in the Strait of Georgia off the coast of British Columbia, Canada.
 West Ballenas Island is a BC Provincial Park while South Ballenas Island remains Crown land held by the Government of Canada.
-The Ballenas Island Light is located on the northern tip of West Ballenas Island.
+The Ballenas Island Light is on the northern tip of West Ballenas Island.

 The islands were named by Narvaez in 1791.